indemno/StandupAssistant/README.md

-# StandupAssistant
-Standup Assistant
+# Standup Assistant

+A lightweight local standup and work journal for developers and knowledge workers.

+Standup Assistant makes daily standups and end-of-day reflections almost frictionless while automatically building a searchable history of your work.
+Over time, it becomes a monthly activity log that can be summarized with AI and used during 1:1s, performance reviews, sprint retrospectives, or monthly reporting.

+Everything runs **locally on your machine**.
+No cloud services, accounts, or external data storage.

 ## Installation

-1. Install **AutoHotkey v2**.
+1. Download or clone the repository.
-2. Place all project files in a single folder.
+2. Extract all files into a single folder.
-3. Run `StandupAssistant.ahk` once to verify everything works.
+3. Run **install.bat**.
-4.Run install.bat or add a shortcut to `StandupAssistant.ahk` in:

-%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup

-After that, the scheduler starts automatically whenever you log in.
+The installer will:

+* Install **AutoHotkey v2** (included in the package) if necessary
+* Create a Windows Startup shortcut
-# Standup Assistant
+* Start Standup Assistant in the background

-A lightweight terminal-based work journal for developers and knowledge workers.

-The goal of Standup Assistant is to make daily standups and end-of-day reflections effortless while automatically building a searchable history of your work.
-Over time, it becomes a monthly activity log that can be summarized with AI and forwarded to a manager during 1:1s, monthly reviews, or performance discussions.

 ## Purpose

-Standup Assistant supports three simple workflows:
+Standup Assistant is built around three simple workflows:

-* **Morning standup**: Quickly review what you did yesterday, what you planned, and any blockers before your standup meeting.
+* **Morning standup**: Review yesterday and today before your standup meeting.
-* **Daily reflection**: At the end of the workday, answer three short questions about your progress.
+* **Daily reflection**: Capture what you accomplished, what comes next, and any blockers.
-* **Monthly summary**: Generate a structured summary file that can be sent to ChatGPT, Claude, GitHub Copilot, or another AI assistant for a concise manager-ready report.
+* **Monthly summary**: Generate an AI-friendly summary file that can be turned into a concise manager-ready report.

-The tool is intentionally minimal and runs entirely locally.
+The philosophy is simple: spend less than a minute writing each day and let the history become useful documentation automatically.

 ## Features

-* Terminal-based interface (PowerShell)
+* Local PowerShell terminal interface
-* Automatic daily log files grouped by month
+* Automatic monthly log files
-* Editable entries with prefilled values
+* Editable daily entries with prefilled values
+* View **today and yesterday** at startup
+* View the **last five workdays**
 * Browse historical months
 * Configurable reminder times
+* Optional CLI launch on Windows startup
 * AI-friendly monthly summary generation
-* Automatic startup via AutoHotkey scheduler
+* Background scheduler using AutoHotkey

-## Project structure
+## Project Structure

 StandupAssistant/
 ├── StandupAssistant.ps1        # Main application
-├── StandupAssistant.ahk        # Scheduler (AutoHotkey)
+├── StandupAssistant.ahk        # Background scheduler
-├── GenerateMonthlySummary.ps1  # Builds monthly summary file
+├── GenerateMonthlySummary.ps1  # Builds monthly summary files
 ├── config.json                 # Reminder configuration
-├── Logs/                       # Monthly standup logs
+├── Logs/                       # Monthly work logs
 ├── Summaries/                  # Generated summary files
+├── install.bat                 # Installer
+├── uninstall.bat               # Removes startup integration
 └── README.md

-## How it works
+## How It Works

 ### Morning